 Submit a copy of your 2015 Tax Return to Don Bosco Prep

 Via mail: Don Bosco Prep, Financial Aid Office, 492 N. Franklin Turnpike, Ramsey NJ 07446

 In person to the Finance Office

 Don Bosco Prep offers generous academic scholarships to incoming freshman students.
-To be eligible for an academic scholarship, a student must take the COOP Entrance Examination and choose Don Bosco Prep as one of his choices.
+To be eligible for an academic scholarship, a student must take the Cooperative Entrance Examination (HSPT) and choose Don Bosco Prep as one of his choices.